Marital Stability With Committed Couples: A Revealed Preference Analysis: Revealed Preferences

 with

-The weight function $A(\gD)$ can be easily interpreted based on revealed preferences.
-First, the edge weight $a_{m,w}$ defines individual prices $P^m_{m,w}\in \R^N_{+}$ and $P^w_{m,w}\in \R^N_{+}$ which reflect the willingness-to-pay of $m$ and $w$, respectively, for the public consumption in the allocation ($q^m_{m,w}, q^w_{m,w}, Q_{m,w}$).
-These prices must satisfy the Pareto efficiency condition of intrahousehold allocations, meaning that $P^m_{m,w} + P^w_{m,w} = P_{m,w}$, where $P_{m,w}$ is the market price of the public good.
-These prices can be seen as Lindahl prices that support the efficient consumption of the public good.
-Next, the edge weight $a_{m,w}$ specifies the income that the potential pair $(m,w)$ would be left with if they would buy the bundle they consume in their current matches $(q^m_{m,\sigma(m)}, Q_{m, \sigma(m)})$ and $(q^w_{\sigma(w),w}, Q_{\sigma(w),w})$ with their budget conditions (prices $(p_{m,w}, P_{m,w})$ and income $y_{m,w}$).
-As we will show below, our revealed preference characterization of marital stability will impose specific restrictions on these edge weights $a_{m,w}$.
+The weight function $A(\gD)$ can be interpreted based on revealed preferences.
+First, the edge weight $a_{m,w}$ defines individual prices $P^m_{m,w}, P^w_{m,w}\in \R^K_{+}$ which reflect the willingness-to-pay of $m$ and $w$, respectively, for the public consumption in the allocation ($q^m_{m,w}, q^w_{m,w}, Q_{m,w}$).
+Essentially, these prices capture the fraction of market prices of the public goods that are borne by $m$ and $w$.
+These prices can be seen as Lindahl prices that support the efficient consumption of the public good: they must add up to the observed market prices ($P^m_{m,w} + P^w_{m,w} = P_{m,w}$), so as to be consistent with Pareto efficiency.
+This concept of personalized prices complements the concept of personalized quantities of private consumption.